Homeowners' Association (HOA) Super Liens

 What Happens When a First-Mortgage Lender Forecloses?

-When a first-mortgage lender forecloses subject to a super lien, the HOA gets repaid first out of the foreclosure sale proceeds, up to the allowable amount of the super lien, usually a certain number of months of overdue assessments.
+If there is an HOA super lien on the property and the homeowner stops making mortgage payments, the mortgage lender may foreclose.
+In this situation, the foreclosure is subject to the super lien, which means the HOA gets repaid first out of the foreclosure sale proceeds, up to the allowable amount of the super lien, usually a certain number of months of overdue assessments.
 Then, any additional sale funds go toward paying off the first mortgage holder.
+If the foreclosure sale generates excess proceeds over what's needed to pay off the super lien and the first mortgage, any junior lienholders get those funds.
+After all the liens are paid off, any leftover money goes to the foreclosed homeowner.

 Generally, if the first mortgage lender forecloses but the property isn't in a super-lien state, an HOA lien gets extinguished in the lender's foreclosure.
 Again, if the foreclosure sale generates excess proceeds over what's needed to pay off the first mortgage, any junior lienholders, like the HOA, get those funds.
 After all the liens are paid off, any leftover money goes to the foreclosed homeowner.